 ** The average ratio of the dominant to recessive character in the F2 progeny was 2.98:1 or 3:1.

 Each of the hybrids (F1) showed the character of one parent only which he called dominant.
 The character of the other parent, however, is not lost but is only hidden (or masked).
-This character, called recessive, reappears in the next generation (the F2 progeny) but in a ratio of one in every four plants whereby the other three plants exhibit the dominant character.
+This character, called recessive, reappeared in the next generation (the F2 progeny) but in a ratio of one in every four plants whereby the other three plants exhibit the dominant character.
+This means a ratio of 1:3 recessive to dominant characters or, reversed, 3:1 dominant to recessive characters.

-Mendel explained that the dominant phenotypes in the F2 consist of two types: those representing the dominant parental character (homozygous for the dominant character), and those having the hybrid character (heterozygous).
-He further distinguished that the progeny possessing the parental character will yield offsprings having the same character while those with the hybrid character will produce diverse offsprings similar to what has been observed in the F2 progeny.
+Mendel explained that the dominant phenotypes in the F2 consisted of two types: those representing the pure dominant parental character (homozygous for the dominant character), and those having the hybrid character (heterozygous).
+He further distinguished that the progeny possessing the pure dominant parental character will yield offsprings having the same character while those with the hybrid character will produce diverse offsprings (exhibiting dominant and recessive characters) similar to what had been observed in the F2 progeny (i.e., 3:1 dominant to recessive characters).

 MENDEL G. 1865.
 Experiments in Plant Hybridisation.
 (Translated by the Royal Horticultural Society of London).
 Retrieved Nov.
 2, 2013 from https://ia600409.us.archive.org/15/items/experimentsinpla00mend/experimentsinpla00mend.pdf.